Launched roller coaster: Pneumatic (compressed air)

 Using the same type of system as a hydraulic launch, a pneumatic launch uses compressed air to launch the vehicle.
 The technology was developed by S&S as the Thrust Air 2000 model.
 The first coaster of this type was the Hypersonic XLC, opened at Kings Dominion in Doswell, Virginia, USA in 2001.
 This coaster closed in 2007.
-Another incarnation, the Ring Racer was open for only 4 days.
-Compressed air launches are able to provide more acceleration than traditional pneumatic launches, with Do-Dodonpa at Fuji-Q Highland in Japan holding the acceleration record since it opened as Dodonpa in 2001, launching passengers from 0 to 112 mph (180 km/h) in 1.56 seconds.
+Another incarnation, the Ring Racer, was open for only 4 days.
+Compressed air launches are able to provide more acceleration than traditional pneumatic launches, with Do-Dodonpa at Fuji-Q Highland in Japan having held the acceleration record from when it opened as Dodonpa in 2001 until its closure in 2024, launching passengers from 0 to 112 mph (180 km/h) in 1.56 seconds (this record is now held by Maxx Force at Six Flags Great America, USA).
 S&S has brought back pneumatic launches in China with OCT Thrust SSC1000 and Bullet Coaster at Happy Valley Wuhan and Happy Valley Shenzhen respectively.
 Maxx Force at Six Flags Great America marked the return of pneumatic launches in the United States.